Up or Down? The Price Effects of Mergers of Intermediaries

 Intermediaries purchase from upstream suppliers and sell to consumers.
 Given the positions of intermediaries in the middle of supply chains, the impact of a merger of intermediaries on prices in output markets may depend on the impact of the merger in input markets.
 Making sense of intermediary mergers thus requires a comprehensive analysis that ties together negotiations with upstream suppliers in input markets with downstream competition for consumers in output markets.

-In a new article in the Antitrust Law Journal, Analysis Group Affiliate David Dranove, Managing Principal Dov Rothman, and Manager David Toniatti offer a framework for measuring the impact of a merger of intermediaries.
+In a new article in the Antitrust Law Journal, Analysis Group Affiliate David Dranove, Managing Principal Dov Rothman, and Vice President David Toniatti offer a framework for measuring the impact of a merger of intermediaries.
 In “Up or Down?
 The Price Effects of Mergers of Intermediaries,” the three authors present a model in which intermediaries’ input and output prices are determined simultaneously.
 The authors conclude that a merger of intermediaries is more likely to result in lower output prices if three conditions hold:

 - The upstream market is not very competitive and the downstream market is highly competitive